 Cranfield achieves Top 50 recognition

-23 June 2017 was International Women in Engineering Day and two Cranfield colleagues, Dr Nadia Abdul-Karim and Simone Weber, were named in the Daily Telegraph’s Top 50 Women in Engineering under 35 list.
+24 June 2018 was International Women in Engineering Day and two Cranfield colleagues, Fiona Charnley and Professor Emma Sparks, were named in the Telegraph’s Top 50 Women in Engineering returners.
 The list features the UK’s top female stars working in engineering or an allied sector/discipline, having either returned after a break of at least 18 months or transferred to engineering from another sector.

 At Cranfield we are committed to actively encouraging women into STEM subjects and to help them recognise the varied opportunities within these disciplines.
 We were proud to be one of this year's sponsors of International Women in Engineering Day.

 Congratulations to all of our nominees and winners